gabemarshall/Brosec/README.md

 - You can navigate to frequently used payloads by entering the menu sequence from the command line: `bros <sequence>`
   - Ex: `bros 413` - This would automate entering 4 for the Web Menu, 1 for the XXE sub menu, and 3 for the XXE local file read payload

 Need a quick web server?
 Forget python SimpleHTTPServer, bros has your back with `bros http` when entered via the command line.
+An SSL server? `bros https` has you covered.

 ![](http://i.imgur.com/47BHim4.gif)